CompPhysics/MachineLearning/README.md

 - Lecture Friday: Convolutional Neural Networks, basic elements
 - Reading recommendations:
   - See lecture notes for week 41 at https://compphysics.github.io/MachineLearning/doc/web/course.html.
   - For neural networks we recommend Goodfellow et al chapters 6 and 7.
-For CNNs, see Goodfellow et al chapter 9. chapter 11 and 12 on practicalities and applications
+For CNNs, see Goodfellow et al chapter 9. chapter 11 and 12 on practicalities and applications.
+See also Aurelien Geron's chapters 10-11 at https://github.com/CompPhysics/MachineLearning/blob/master/doc/Textbooks/TensorflowML.pdf.

 ###  Week 42 October 18-22